21. Sep 2022

 The time to go circular is now

-Sustainability Program Manager at Danish Design Center, Julie Hjort, highlights two reasons Danish companies need to go circular now:
+Director of Sustainable Transition at DDC – Danish Design Center, Julie Hjort, highlights two reasons Danish companies need to go circular now:

 “It’s important that companies become more circular in their production methods because we are running out of materials.
 Furthermore, businesses will soon be required – both by national agencies and international bodies like the EU – to rethink how they produce and package their products.”

 Within the next couple of years, two sweeping sustainability initiatives from the European Commission will directly affect thousands of Danish companies.
 From January 1, 2025, 41,000 Danish production companies will become financially responsible for their waste management under the Extended Producer Responsibility (EPR) policy.

 “EPR basically shifts the waste management cost of physical collection from local governments and citizens to producers,” says Iben Kinch Sohn, Head of Circular Economy at the Confederation of Danish Industry.
 “In other words, the more recyclable your packaging is, the lower the cost.”

 The second initiative is The Sustainable Products Regulation, a key component in the European Commission’s efforts to make products more sustainable and circular.
 The current proposal covers all sectors except food, feed, and medicinal product and focuses on circular design principles, including durability, reparability, and recycling of products combined.

 Iben Kinch Sohn encourages Danish companies to look at their design and packaging sooner rather than later to avoid unnecessary costs: